Who We Are

 Follow Christ - Our graduates recognize that their daily spiritual and intellectual lives are inseparable and complementary, with Christ at the center.
 The Bible is their foundation and guide as they pursue their unique callings with diligence, humility, and integrity.

 Serve Others - Our graduates demonstrate a love for God, the church as the body of Christ, and all people by affirming others as God’s image bearers.
-They participate and lead in their local and global communities, seeking to serve them selflessly, and include others in achieving goals.
+They participate and lead in their local and global communities, seeking to serve them selflessly and include others in achieving goals.

 Pursue Wisdom - Our graduates continue to pursue wisdom and knowledge throughout their lives.
 Intellectually curious, they articulate and apply a biblical worldview as they continue to develop abilities to discern, think critically, work collaboratively, and solve problems creatively and independently.